jmebia/LEA/README.md

 Prototype v3
 - Attachments - added sending of attachments.
 No file chooser, yet.
-- UI - tweaked the UI a little bit.
+- UI - tweaked the UI.

 Prototype v2.2
-- Login Checker - fixed an issue where a user will be "logged in" the app even thought he entered invalid login credentials.
+- Login Checker - fixed an issue where a user will be "logged in" the app even though he entered invalid login credentials.

 Prototype v2.1
 - Fixed UI.